1893 AHAC season

 The 1893 Amateur Hockey Association of Canada season lasted from January 7 until March 17.
-The Montreal Hockey Club defeated the Crystals 2-1 to claim the league and Canadian champion for the sixth season in a row and was awarded the new Stanley Cup without any competition by virtue of their status as AHAC champion.
+The Montreal Hockey Club defeated the Montreal Crystals 2-1 to claim the league and Canadian champion for the sixth season in a row and was awarded the new Stanley Cup without any competition by virtue of their status as AHAC champion.

 Executive

 On December 15, 1892, the AHAC elected its officers for the season: